terramate-io/terramate-docs/cli/reference/blocks/stack.md

 # The `stack` block

-Use the `stack` block to define a stack within a stack directory.
+Use the `stack` block to define a stack within a directory.
 Terramate detects stacks based on this `stack` block, and you can define only one `stack` block per stack directory.
 Use the `stack` block to configure:
-- The metadata of stack
+- The metadata of the stack
-- The orchestration behavior of a stack
+- The orchestration behaviour of a stack
-- The change detection behavior of a stack
+- The change detection behaviour of a stack

 ### Metadata

-The stack metadata defined in the `stack` block is accessible only from the stack directory where it is defined.
+The stack metadata defined in the `stack` block is scoped locally to the directory where it is defined.
 You can access this metadata via the `terramate` namespace using the `terramate.stack` object.
 For example, `terramate.stack.<key>` where `<key>` is any key defined in the `stack` block.

 ### Orchestration Behavior

 In Terramate, the default execution order is that the parent stacks always run before child stacks as per the filesystem hierarchy.
 For a particular stack, you can override this default and control which stacks will run before or after by explicitly defining the execution order in the `stack` block using the `before`, `after`, or `wants` keywords.
+For details, please see [orchestration](../../orchestration/index.md).

 ### Change Detection Behavior